Find information about our terminal, including accessibility, safety, security, Biosecurity Tasmania, pets and lost baggage.

 Tiger Call Centre – 1300 174 266

 We want all our guests to be as comfortable as possible.
-That’s why we’ve partnered with Autism Tasmania to create visual Social Story journeys.
-These stories are designed to assist people to understand how an airport works.
+That’s why we’ve collaborated with Autism Tasmania to create our visual Social Story journeys.
+Our stories are designed to assist people to understand how an airport works.

-Our videos below can help you prepare for and navigate your trip through Hobart Airport.
+We created the videos below to help you prepare for and navigate your trip through Hobart Airport.

 - Listen to the man’s voice on the video for more information.